-89 apps apps banned by Indian Army incudes Facebook, TikTok, Tinder, PUBG; Check full list

-89 apps apps banned by Indian Army includes Facebook, TikTok, Tinder, PUBG; Check full list
+89 apps banned by Indian Army includes Facebook, TikTok, Tinder, PUBG; Check full list

 New Delhi, July 08: The Indian Army on Wednesday asked its personnel to delete 89 apps from their smartphones including Facebook, TikTok, Truecaller and Instagram to plug leakage of information.